murphyrobbit18/murphyrobbit18/README.md

-# Hi, I'm Robin Murphy!👋
+# Hi, I'm Robin Murphy!

 ![image](https://github.com/user-attachments/assets/8f429cdb-f404-40de-9766-4525650320f6)

-I am a full time engineering student at the Memorial University of Newfoundland and aspire to be a full-stack software developer.
+I am a full time Computer Science student at the Memorial University of Newfoundland and aspire to be a full-stack software developer.

 ## Education:

-- Beginning my Bachelor of Engineering and Applied Science at the Memorial of University of Newfoundland
+- Beginning my Bachelor of Science at the Memorial of University of Newfoundland
 - Graduate of O'Donel High School in late June of 2024

  ## Working Experience: